-The timeless craftsmanship of skilled architects and the imagination of enterprising individuals are the main actors in the global success story of Danish furniture design, and although their creators are gone, icons like The Egg and the Wishbone Chair continue to sell in places like London, New York, Shanghai and Tokyo.
+The timeless craftsmanship of skilled architects and the imagination of enterprising individuals are the main actors in the global success story of Danish furniture design, and although their creators are gone, icons like The Egg and the Wishbone Chair continue to sell in places around the world

 The year is 1949 and from his furniture workshop in Odense on the island of Funen, Carl Hansen has gained wide recognition as a skilled craftsman.
 So much so that Hans J. Wegner, a young aspiring architect at the time, chooses the workshop to produce his designs.

 “He visited us on his push bike all the way from Copenhagen and he brought with him three models, number 22, 23 and 24,” tells Knud Erik Hansen, the grandson of Carl Hansen and the managing director of Carl Hansen & Søn.
 “Number 24 is the Wishbone Chair.
 They were supposed to be relatively simple to make but they turned out to be anything but.
 They were very avant-garde at the time and something that had never been seen before.”